 A theme of mine is the challenge that marketers have with financial accounting.
-Essentially most marketing spending is accounted for as an expense, even if it has the explicit intention to be an investment.
+Essentially most marketing spending is accounted for as an expense.
+This is even if it has the explicit intention to be an investment.
 This makes financial reports pretty poor for understanding the marketing of a firm.
 What about Human Resources (HR).
 We can see something similar in what we might call Catch 22 and accounting for employees.

-Ethan Rouen comes from a different perspective but has a similar concern.
+Ethan Rouen comes from a different perspective from marketers but has a similar concern.
 He worries that financial accounting rules cause problems for HR (human resources).
-The argument is that investments in employees are all treated as costs, not investments, which discourages such investments to the disservice of employees and society as a whole.
+The argument is that investments in employees are all treated as costs, not investments.
+This discourages such investments to the disservice of employees and society as a whole.

 The reason why financial accountants do this is that firms do not control their employees.
 The employees can (some non-compete contracts aside) wander off and take the skills they have learned to another firm.
 This is not wrong but, as Ethan Rouen notes, the idea that employees are mercenaries taking training and running en masse relies upon an inaccurate view of people as homo economicus.
-In reality people have connections that don’t allow for such flitting; they do feel loyalty, and training can pay back.
-Indeed, training can promote, not destroy, retention.
-Of course such thinking is probabilistic, some employees will leave after training but many won’t.
+In reality, people have connections that don’t allow for such flitting.
+They do feel loyalty, and training can payback.
+Indeed, training can promote, not destroy, employee retention.
+Of course, such thinking is probabilistic, some employees will leave after training but many won’t.
 How many will stay?